Before we explore why you need to start with your brain for a long term solution to back pain, I want you to try something.

 Having difficulty?
 I bet.

-In an award winning study, researchers discovered that people who had previously suffered from back pain found it impossible to contract individual spinal muscles on demand due to an inaccurate representation of them within the brain.
-An effect they call smudging.
+In an award winning study, researchers discovered that people who had previously suffered from back pain had overlapping representations of these muscles in the motor cortex.
+An effect known as smudging.

-The researchers suggest that this lack of differentiation may leave people who have suffered from back pain in the past, more at risk of back pain in the future because this changes both how the spine moves and how it reacts to force.
+The researchers suggest that this lack of differentiation could leave people who have suffered from back pain in the past, more at risk of back pain in the future.
+Largely because this may alter how the spine moves and reacts to force.

-In order to facilitate this I use a combination of touch, visualisation, and precise isometrics (muscle contractions without movement that target specific muscles).
+In order to facilitate this I use a combination of touch, visualisation, and precise isometrics (Muscle Activation Techniques).

 If at any point you don’t feel tension under your thumbs when you lift, direct your attention to that area and consciously try and change that by picturing the muscle concerned.
 If you feel pain at any point stop.

-With a little practice and concentration you will start to see improvements in function and a reduced risk of further back pain incidents.
+With a little practice and concentration you may start to see improvements in function and a reduced risk of further back pain incidents.